abihassen/abihassen.github.io/index.md

 > The theorist who intervenes in practical controversies nowadays discovers on a regular basis and to his shame that whatever ideas he might contribute were expressed long ago—and usually better the first time around.
 >
-> - Theodor W. Adorno
+> - Theodor W. Adorno, Critical Models: Interventions and Catchwords

 > But man is not built around an inner thermometer, measuring the amount of pleasure or happiness, with a kind of permanent con­cern to maximise its readings: nor on the other hand is he a potential angel, fully gratified by living in some rational, humani­tarian order...
 Man is, instead, the prey of his Dark Gods.
 >